 Switching off machinery in production in Pasching, Austria

 It has been possible to reduce the base load requirement of the machines for manufacturing bending tools in Pasching by switching off the machines at the end of the shift and at the weekend.
-This has saved 93 MWh per year.
-The Austrian Federal Ministry for Sustainability and Tourism has awarded TRUMPF Austria the Active Climate Award for this, for successful climate action measures.
+This has saved 50 t CO2 per year.
+In light of this, the Austrian Federal Ministry for Sustainability and Tourism has awarded TRUMPF Austria the Active Climate Award for successful climate protection measures.

 Adaptation of the painting process Liberec, Czech Republic